Reviews11 min read

 Sketch Review 2026: Is It Still Worth It for UI Designers?

 Here's a bold claim to kick things off: Sketch might be the most unfairly written-off design tool in the industry right now.
 I've been using it on and off since 2018, and every year someone asks me the same question: "Is Sketch still relevant?"
 Honestly, fair question.
-The design tool market has exploded, Figma ate everyone's lunch for a few years, and yet here we are in 2026 — Sketch is still standing, still updating, and still pretty great for a specific kind of designer.
-Let me walk you through my day-to-day experience and give you the real picture — not the "Figma won, go home" take you'll find everywhere else.
+The design tool market has exploded, Figma ate everyone's lunch for a few years, and yet here we are in 2026 — Sketch is still standing, still updating, and still pretty solid for a specific kind of designer.
+Let me walk you through what it's like to actually use this thing day-to-day and give you the real picture — not the "Figma won, go home" take you'll find everywhere else.

 Quick Overview: Sketch at a Glance